Resumo

 HSJ declares that he has no competing interests.

 Oskoui M, Pringsheim T, Billinghurst L, et al. Practice guideline update summary: pharmacologic treatment for pediatric migraine prevention.
 Report of the Guideline Development, Dissemination, and Implementation Subcommittee of the American Academy of Neurology and the American Headache Society.
 Neurology.
-2019 Sep 10;93(11):500-9.Texto completo Resumo
+2019 Sep 10;93(11):500-9.Texto completo Resumen

 Oskoui M, Pringsheim T, Holler-Managan Y, et al. Practice guideline update summary: acute treatment of migraine in children and adolescents.
 Report of the Guideline Development, Dissemination, and Implementation Subcommittee of the American Academy of Neurology and the American Headache Society.
 Neurology.
-2019 Sep 10;93(11):487-99.Texto completo Resumo
+2019 Sep 10;93(11):487-99.Texto completo Resumen

 - Tension-type headache